lsst-dm/dmtn-094/index.rst

 Authentication in LSST is the act of associating a user with their LSST account.

 Authentication by a `real user <#real-accounts>`__ is handled by the IAM system.
-All authentication for LSP services are handled through the OAuth 2.0 Protocol by the IAM system.
+All authentication for LSP services is handled through the OAuth 2.0 Protocol by the IAM system.
 Normally this will be through the OpenID Connect layer.

 .. note:: Authentication for a `shared account <#shared-accounts>`__ is out of scope for this